charlieegan3/personal-website/_posts/2015-05-22-building-and-shipping-my-side-project.md

 **May 18th:** serializer did better than I ever expected and finished the day in the top 10 with around 100 votes at the time.
 Since I hadn't done any promotion before I saw a vast increase in traffic, I was impressed that the droplet held up.

 ![trend](/assets/trend.jpg)
-*This week's trend, can you spot the Product Hunt boost?*
+*This weeks trend, can you spot the Product Hunt boost?*

 This in turn led to some really great feedback from Product Hunters on Twitter and via the feedback form.
 In response to this I've made the following changes over the last few days: